eran132/AutoInstallVBOXUBUNTU/README.md

 # AutoInstallVBOXUBUNTU
-Auto Installation of VBOXin ubuntu
+Auto Installation of VBOX in ubuntu